influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/_index.md

 ---
 title: Explore data using InfluxQL
 description: >
-  Explore time series data using InfluxData's SQL-like query language.
-Use the SELECT statement to query data from measurements, tags, and fields.
+  Explore time series data using InfluxQL, InfluxData's SQL-like query language.
+  Use the `SELECT` statement to query data from measurements, tags, and fields.
 menu:
   influxdb_2_5:
     name: Explore data
     parent: Query with InfluxQL
-weight: 201
+weight: 202
 ---

 To start exploring data with InfluxQL, do the following: